C-Birdwell/React_19-Typescript-Boilerplate/README.md

 # React 19 Typescript Boilerplate

-This boilerplate was built to the specifications of Colin Birdwell the creator.
+This boilerplate was built to the specifications of Colin Birdwell (the creator).

+- React 19.1
-Built with Vite
+- Built with Vite using react-ts

-## Integrated libraries
+## Integrated Features

 - Redux
 - Redux Toolkit
 - React Router
+- SaSS

 ## Running Locally